jamieallen59/Ruby-test/README.md

 -------------------------------

-Have a go yourself!
-Open the command line:
+If you'd like to have a go, open the command line and check that it is all working:

 ### Run the tests
 ```sh